zedsc/Sportsee_projet_12_OC/README.md

 This project is project 12 out of 14 of OpenClassrooms [JavaScript React Developer](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react) training.
 While you can reuse the code, visual resources may not be free of right.

 Personas pictures designed by studiogstock / Freepik

+### Skills & aim of the project

+- Ensuring the data quality of an application
+- Develop advanced graphical elements using JavaScript libraries
+- Interact with a web service